 Compliance risk management frameworks explain the controls and processes companies use to achieve regulatory compliance.
 Framework documents bring together compliance risks across the entire business environment.
 They allow compliance teams to:

-• Schedule risk management projects and achieve milestones within predefined timescales
+- Schedule compliance risk management projects and achieve milestones within predefined timescales

 Every organization should use a compliance risk management framework.
 Companies often base their frameworks on external standards.
-For instance, NIST 800 is a common compliance framework for IT companies.
-Or companies can create their own tailored systems.
+For instance, many organizations use NIST SP 800-53 and the NIST Cybersecurity Framework (CSF) 2.0 to structure controls and risk management.
+Companies can create their own tailored systems.
 All risk management frameworks should include four critical elements:

 1. A comprehensive compliance process